Starting the Award

-20. Can I do my Award along with Scouts / Surf Life Saving / Cadets etc.?
+15. Can I do my Award with Scouts, Surf Life Saving or Cadets?

 Yes, if you are already involved with an organisation you can count the activities you do with them towards your Duke of Ed as long as they meet the requirements.

-23. I don’t know what goals I should set for my chosen activities.
-Can I just say something like “To get fit”?
+16. I don’t know what goals to set for my chosen activities.
+Can I just say something like “to get fit”?

-26. I am already doing an activity; can I do the same activity for my Duke of Ed?
+17. I am already doing an activity, can I do the same activity for my Duke of Ed?

 You can continue with an activity you were doing before you started your Duke of Ed if approved by your Award Leader.
 For example, if you have been playing a musical instrument you can keep on doing this.
 Remember - you cannot count hours you did before you started your Duke of Ed.

-30. Is there a listing of Activity Providers?
+18. Is there a list of registered Duke of Ed Activity Providers?

-31. Is volunteering at a Veterinary Clinic (business) considered suitable for the Voluntary Service section?
+19. Is volunteering at a Veterinary Clinic (business) considered suitable for the Voluntary Service Section?

 Any Award Service activities must satisfy/service a ‘genuine need in the community’; generally, Vet Clinics/Surgeries are businesses and participants are only able to complete cleaning/basic administration related activities that is effectively ‘work experience’.
 This may be suitable for the Skill Section.